pulumi/pulumi/docs/mupack.md

                 type: string
                 description: The employee's current title.

-This facilitates easy conversion from an `employee` value to a `person`.
-Because MuIL leverages a nominal type system, the parent/child relationship between these types is preserved at runtime for purposes of RTTI.
-This caters to MetaMu languages that use nominal type systems as well as MetaMu languages that use structural ones.

-TODO: multiple-inheritance: restrict to pure classes?
-If yes, should those be implementation-free?
+This facilitates implicit conversions from `Employee` to `Person`.
+Because MuIL preserves RTTI for objects, recovering the fact that such an object is an `Employee` is possible using an explicit downcast.

 At the moment, there is no support for redeclaration of properties, and therefore no support for covariance (i.e., strengthening property types).
 All base-type properties are simply inherited "as-is".